verhas/BLOG/exception_no_stack/ARTICLE.md

 ```

 There is a little problem with this exception.
 When we use this code it does not tell us anything about the actual file
-and line that is the problematic.
+and line that is problematic.
 We have to examine all the files and all the lines if there is an empty one.
 It is
 not too difficult to write an application for that, but we do not want to work instead of the programmer who created
 the application.
 When there is an exception we expect the exception to give us enough information to successfully tackle
 the situation.
-The application has to tell me which file and which line is the faulty.
+The application has to tell me which file and which line is faulty.

 ### Version 2, setting cause

-To provide the information in the exception we have to gather it and insert into the exception.
+To provide the information in the exception we have to gather it and insert it into the exception.
 This is what we do in
 the second version of the application.

 The exception in the first version does not contain the name of the file, or the line number because the code does not
 put it there.
 The code has a good reason to do that.
 The code at the location of the exception throwing does not have
 the information and thus it cannot insert into the exception what it does not have.

-A lucrative approach could be to pass this information along with the other parameters, so that when an exception
+A lucrative approach could be to pass this information along with the other parameters so that when an exception
 happens the code can insert this information into the exception.
 I do not recommend that approach.
 If you look at the
 source codes I published on GitHub you may find examples of this practice.
 I am not proud of them, and I am sorry.
 Generally, I recommend that the exception handling should not interfere with the main data flow of the application.
 It